vanheeringen-lab/seq2science/docs/content/workflows/alignment.md

 ```

 #### Sample column
+If you use the pipeline on **public data** this should be the name of the accession (e.g. GSM2837484).
+Accepted formats start with "GSM", "SRR", "SRX", "DRR", "DRX", "ERR" or "ERX".

-This column is necessary for all workflows, not just the atac-seq workflow.
-If you use the pipeline on public data this should be the name of the accession (e.g. GSM2837484).
-If you use the pipeline on local data this should be the *basename* of the file without the *extension(s)*.
-For instance, `/home/user/myfastqs/sample1.fastq.gz` would be `sample1` (for single-ended data).
-For paired-ended data `/home/user/myfastqs/sample2_R1.fastq.gz` and `/home/user/myfastqs/sample2_R2.fastq.gz` would be `sample2`.
+If you use the pipeline on **local data** this should be the *basename* of the file without the *extension(s)*.
+For example:
+- `/home/user/myfastqs/sample1.fastq.gz` -------> `sample1` for single-ended data
+- `/home/user/myfastqs/sample2_R1.fastq.gz` ┬> `sample2` for paired-ended data <br> `/home/user/myfastqs/sample2_R2.fastq.gz` ┘

+For **local data**, some fastq files may have slightly different naming formats.
+For instance, Illumina may produce a sample named `sample3_S1_L001_R1_001.fastq.gz` (and the `R2` fastq).
+Seq2science will attempt to recognize these files based on the sample name `sample3`.

+For **both local and public data**, identifiers used to recognize fastq files are the fastq read extensions (`R1` and `R2` by default) and the fastq suffix (`fastq` by default).
+The directory where seq2science will store (or look for) fastqs is determined by the `fastq_dir` config option.
+In the example above, the `fastq_dir` should be set to `/home/user/myfastqs`.
+These setting can be changed in the `config.yaml`.

 #### Assembly column
-This column is necessary for all workflows, except the *downloading samples* workflow.
 Here you simply add the name of the assembly you want your samples aligned against and the workflow will download it for you.

 #### Descriptive_name column
-The descriptive_name column is used for the trackhub and multiqc report.
+The descriptive\_name column is used for the trackhub and multiqc report.
 In the trackhub your tracks will be called after the descriptive name, and in the multiqc report there will be a button to rename your samples after this column.
-The descriptive name can not contain '-' characters, but underscores '_' are allowed.
+The descriptive name can not contain '-' characters, but underscores '\_' are allowed.

 #### Technical_replicate column
 Technical replicates, or any fastq file you may wish to merge, are set using the `technical_replicate` column in the samples.tsv file.